canonical/cloud-init/doc/rtd/explanation/instancedata.rst

 ``ds``
 ^^^^^^

-Datasource-specific metadata crawled for the specific cloud platform.
-It should closely represent the structure of the cloud metadata crawled.
+Datasource-specific data crawled for the specific cloud platform.
+It should closely represent the structure of the cloud data crawled.
 The structure of content and details provided are entirely cloud-dependent.
 Mileage will vary depending on what the cloud exposes.
 The content exposed under the ``ds`` key is currently **experimental** and expected to change slightly in the upcoming